Accessibility Tools

 Social Studies Schedule

 Southwest Educational Development Center(SEDC) and Central Utah Educational Services(CUES) in partnership with Utah Valley University(UVU) is sponsoring the courses for the Social Studies Composite endorsement.
 These courses are asynchronous, online and self directed, each course does need to be completed within the semester of enrollment (ex.
-If enrolled in the Fall semester the course must be completed at the conclusion of Fall semester)
+If enrolled in the Fall semester the course must be completed at the conclusion of Fall semester) Please direct questions to Andy Peterson at This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Spring Semester 2026 - January 5 to April 21